 In the morning:

 Warm your whole eggs to room temperature by letting them sit for a few minutes in a bowl of hot tap water.
-Sift the baking soda and salt into the batter & stir, scramble your eggs and stir everything together until mixed in.
+Sift the baking soda and salt into the batter & stir, scramble your eggs (or separate the eggs, add the yolks to the batter and whisk the whites to stiff peaks for an even lighter texture) and stir everything together until mixed in.

 Cook in your smoking hot cast iron.
 Eat.